TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-c/_index.md

 To disable Class C scheduling, reset with `--supports-class-c=false`.

-{{< note >}} Class C downlink scheduling starts when the end device confirms the session.
-This means that the device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ note >}}
+{{< note >}} For unicast devices, Class C downlink scheduling starts after the end device sends an uplink in the session.
+This means that an OTAA end device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ note >}}

+## Multicast Group

+See [Multicast]({{< ref "devices/multicast" >}}) for instructions for creating and using multicast groups.

-## Class C message settings
+## Class C Message Settings

 {{% tts %}} supports optional settings for Class C downlink messages: the downlink path and the time to send the message.